uttam-aggarwal/mpv-auto-complete-mover/README.md

 Automatically move fully watched **local video files** into a `completed` folder when playback finishes in **mpv / mpvnet**.

 This script is designed to be reliable on Windows and safe to use with playlists, avoiding common mpv timing and file-locking issues.
+The file path mentioned is assumed for mpvnet but the script will work with normal mpv also. just put it in the <mpv_file_path>/script folder.

 ---